Alberta restricts recreational sports, bar hours to contain COVID-19 surge | CBC News

 Along with the restrictions, Kenney is strongly urging Albertans living in any area under enhanced measures on the relaunch map not to have social gatherings in their homes.
 It expands on the government's request last week, which was directed to people in Calgary and Edmonton.

-While this measure is voluntary, it may become mandatory and backed up by fines, Kenney said.
+While this measure is voluntary, it may become mandatory and be backed up by fines, Kenney said.

 "No one wants to have a government tell us how many people we can have in our homes," he said.